 It is good to have proper guidance on how to craft a proper dissertation that ensures your success.
 This simple step-by-step guide aims to do exactly that.

 Thesis writing can be extremely stressful for many students.
 The task of writing a dissertation can be extremely daunting both due to the fact that it requires extremely technical knowledge of your chosen subject, as well as the length of the dissertation being very long.
 It is not uncommon to see dissertations of more than 70, 000 words being drafted by students.
+US-based thesis writing company Thesis Rush provides a simple step-by-step guide for students:

 The very first hurdle is the one many students fall at when composing their work.
 What many students think is that their work needs to be revolutionary to their field, since the main requirement of a PhD is to produce ‘original’ work.
 However what they do not realize is that all original knowledge is built upon already existing knowledge.
 Thus you do not need to aim for something that completely changes the landscape of your subject, but rather something original that can be used as a building block to further your field.